alecrsf/LPhDWeb/content/home/experience.md

     date_start: '2012-12-10'
     date_end: '2012-01-01'
     description: |2-
-        * Leading a special analysis on statistical trade data and al- so led research on e-commerce in the Business Development Division under the supervision of Senior Deputy General Secretary (Head of Business Development Division).
+        * Leading a special analysis on statistical trade data and also led research on e-commerce in the Business Development Division under the supervision of Senior Deputy General Secretary (Head of Business Development Division).

-        * Analyziyng the main inconsistencies of bureaucratic and stati- stical reports in order to understand the lower rate of intertrade exchange among North-African countries.
-I researched the import- ant determinants to develop e-commerce.
+        * Analyziyng the main inconsistencies of bureaucratic and statistical reports in order to understand the lower rate of intertrade exchange among North-African countries.
+I researched the important determinants to develop e-commerce.

         * I managed in multicultural environments such as the Union for the Mediterranean in order to communicate and divulge statistics.